leonelBianchi/walterbot/README.md

-# walterbot
+# Walterbot
-Twitter bot that responds when mentioned.
-He helps you when you are bad, sad, need help or have an emotional problem.
+Twitter bot that responds when mentioned and tweets every 12 hours whit a phrase said by Walter White.

 ### Use

-Mention @walterhelpyou on twitter asking him for help.
-You must include words like "bad", "sad", "help", "problem", etc.\
+Mention @walterhelpyou on twitter asking him for a phrase by WW.
+You must include the words "walter" or "white" on your tweet. \
-Ex. @walterbott: i am feeling bad \
-    @user: Dont feel bad, there´s always something to be grateful for.\

-Note: the responses are given randomly
+The responses are given randomly

 ### Libraries

 Tweepy.

-### Files

-bot.py \
-keys_rev.py (user needs to complete this file) \
-id.txt \

-The bot works but its not currently running